lrq3000/mri_protocol/README.md

 Indeed, MRI is very expensive, particularly when the machine is not dedicated to research, such as hospitals' MRI machines.
 Often, the MRI protocol used on such machines is of subpar quality or technology, to stay in the time bounds of a clinical acquisition.
 Indeed, there are more patients than time allows, so that hospitals are perpetually looking for ways to reduce acquisition times.
 On top of that, for populations of patients prone to motion, usually about 2/3rd will not be processable by computational methods.

-Reducing the acquisition time is often thought as a limitation, but it can be an opportunity: this allows for more subjects to be acquired in the same timeframe thus increasing the sample size; for patients populations that are prone to motion, having faster sequences allows to reduce the impact of the motion artifacts and the need to sedate; and finally, a fast protocol is more reusable across studies, which is ideal to build cross-sectional datasets of different patients typologies.
+Reducing the acquisition time is often thought as a limitation, but it can be an opportunity:

+- this allows for more subjects to be acquired in the same timeframe thus increasing the sample size;
+- for patients populations that are prone to motion, having faster sequences also allows to reduce the impact of the motion artifacts and the need to sedate;
+- and finally, a fast protocol is more reusable across studies, which is ideal to build cross-sectional datasets of different patients typologies.

 This repository contains the protocol of a 30 minutes 3T MRI for the Siemens Magnetom Vida machine, including the following sequences: